 We now emit such feature-dependent code under a feature flag (effectively a global boolean constant) which is by default on.
-Additionally, we added an optimizer pass which detects whether a feature is used and can disable
+Additionally, we added an optimizer pass which detects whether a feature is used and can disable unused feature functionality (switching the feature flag to off), and can then remove unreachable code behind such disabled feature flags by performing basic constant folding.

-• Add optimizer pass removing unused sink functionality
+· Add optimizer pass removing unused sink functionality